 Another tactic is to be visible.
 So try not to stay hidden away in the house or in the backyard, Instead, spend some time in the front yard and on the front porch.
 Being visible and approachable will increase the opportunities to strike up conversations with your new neighbors.

-Volunteer in Your New Los Angeles Neighborhood
+Volunteer in Your New Riverside Neighborhood

 Volunteering and joining show that you care and that you truly do want to belong.
 It also gives you the opportunity to meet people who share your interests.